bennettfate/SageBrushFuelModeling_563/README.md

 ## **Folder Layout:**

 - ANALYSIS: R files for analyzing data.
 Cleaned file is the file to use.
 The biotic and abiotic subfolders house data that is used in the analysis and is designed to be pulled directly from code without needing to change it.
+  - OREGON_2024_FIRES_CLEANED: Holds cleaned data and .rmd file to run it for Oregon 2024 wildfires.
     -  ABIOTIC: holds data files with fire perimeters and abiotic fire conditions.
     -  BIOTIC: holds data files with zonal statistics of biotic land cover in fire perimeters.
+- OREGON_2024_FIRES_UNCLEANED: Holds .R file from intial analyses.

 - DATA: Secondary storage of the data used in the analysis.
 This is the same data located in the biotic and abiotic subfolders in the ANALYSIS folder.
   -  ABIOTIC: holds data files around fire perimeters and abiotic fire conditions.